 If we have any serious concerns we will not offer you a place, and reserve the right to revoke offers should serious concerns arise before starting the course.

-If you are still studying for the required qualifications, offers will be conditional on you achieving the required grades for entry.
+If you are still studying for the required qualifications and your predicted grades meet the entry requirements, offers will be conditional on you achieving those grades.

 If you have already met the offer requirements, offers will be unconditional subject to having an occupational health assessment, DBS clearance, and no fitness to practise issues.

 Find out more about the Graduate Entry Medicine selection process webpage.